efirestone/hassle/docs/NotificationApi.md

 Home Assistant has a powerful notification integration that serves a lot of [notification platforms](https://www.home-assistant.io/integrations#notifications) like Discord, Telegram, Slack, Facebook-Messenger, SMTP, SMS, the companion app for iOS and Android and much more.
-Hassemble supports a variety of these notification platforms and the following list will even grow in the future.
+Hassle supports a variety of these notification platforms and the following list will even grow in the future.

 ## Persistent Notifications